rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 respectively.
 All memory resource parameters should be defaulted to use the return value of `rmm::mr::get_current_device_resource()`.

+### Resource Refs

+Memory resources are passed via resource ref parameters.
+A resource ref is memory resource wrapper that enables consumers to specify properties of resources that they expect.
+These are defined in the `cuda::mr` namespace of libcu++, but RMM provides some convenience wrappers in `rmm/resource_ref.hpp`:
+ - `rmm::device_async_resource_ref` accepts a memory resource that provides synchronous allocation of device-accessible memory.
+ - `rmm::device_async_resource_ref` accepts a memory resource that provides stream-ordered allocation of device-accessible memory.
+ - `rmm::host_resource_ref` accepts a memory resource that provides synchronous allocation of host- accessible memory.
+ - `rmm::host_async_resource_ref` accepts a memory resource that provides stream-ordered allocation of host-accessible memory.
+ - `rmm::host_device_resource_ref` accepts a memory resource that provides synchronous allocation of host- and device-accessible memory.
+ - `rmm::host_async_resource_ref` accepts a memory resource that provides stream-ordered allocation of host- and device-accessible memory.

+See the libcu++ [docs on `resource_ref`](https://nvidia.github.io/cccl/libcudacxx/extended_api/memory_resource/resource_ref.html) for more information.

 ## cudf::column

 `cudf::column` is a core owning data structure in libcudf.
 Most libcudf public APIs produce either